-17. Applications for variation or removal of condition(s), including material minor amendments
+17. Applications for variation or removal of condition(s), including minor material amendments

-17.1 This type of application facilitates the variation or removal of a condition(s) on a planning permission, and also allows for material minor-amendments, where there is a condition listing the approved plans/drawings.
+17.1 This type of application facilitates the variation or removal of a condition(s) on a planning permission, and also allows for minor material amendments, where there is a condition listing the approved plans/drawings60.

-- the completed application form; - the appropriate fee, unless an exemption applies; - for development considered to be EIA Development, as defined by the Regulations60; an environmental statement or, if a Screening Opinion dictates, an addendum to the original environmental statement; - for applications for the installation of 2 or more wind turbines or a single turbine where the hub height exceeds 15 metres; a statement of community involvement.
+- 17.2 The following is required: - the completed application form; - the appropriate fee, unless an exemption applies; - for development considered to be EIA Development, as defined by the Regulations61; an environmental statement or, if a Scoping Opinion dictates, an addendum to the original environmental statement; - for applications for the installation of 2 or more wind turbines or a single turbine where the hub height exceeds 15 metres; a statement of community involvement.

-17.3 The following is likely to be required:

-- information requirements outlined in pre-application advice; - a planning statement setting out the reasons for the application; - where the application concerns the removal of an occupancy or restrictive use condition, a marketing report to demonstrate that the property can no longer be occupied in accordance with that condition; - an update to any preliminary ecological appraisal (and subsequent ecological surveys) where the appraisal/survey(s) accompanying the host permission is more than 2 years old; - for development of 5 or more dwellings or 1,000 square metres or more of floorspace, an updated biodiversity impact assessment metric; - an update to any arboricultural impact assessment where the appraisal/survey(s) accompanying the host permission is more than 5 years old; - for changes to major residential developments, a housing accommodation schedule; - for changes which result in the development providing more than 31% affordable housing, a <a href="https://doi.org/10.2016/nu.2016/n - where the level of affordable housing or financial contributions fall below that required by Development Plan policies; an updated planning obligations statement and an 'open book' viability appraisal (also see paragraphs 1.27 and 1.28); - for major developments being delivered in phases, an updated phasing plan; - for major developments, a drawing schedule; - any of the documents listed at paragraphs 4.3 and 4.4, having regard to the nature of the application made and the condition concerned (e.g. the removal of an hours of operation condition could require a noise assessment to consider noise impacts overnight); - for material minor-amendments to designs: - proposed floor plans; - o proposed elevation drawings; - o proposed roof plans;
+- 17.3 The following is likely to be required: - information requirements outlined in pre-application advice; - a planning statement setting out the reasons for the application; - where the application concerns the removal of an occupancy or restrictive use condition, a marketing report to demonstrate that the property can no longer be occupied in accordance with that condition; - an update to any preliminary ecological appraisal (and subsequent ecological surveys) where the appraisal/survey(s) accompanying the host permission is more than 2 years old; - for development of 5 or more dwellings or 1,000 square metres or more of floorspace, an updated biodiversity impact assessment metric; - an update to any arboricultural impact assessment where the appraisal/survey(s) accompanying the host permission is more than 5 years old; - for changes to major residential developments, a housing accommodation schedule; - for changes which result in the development providing more than 31% affordable housing, a housing statement; - where the level of affordable housing or financial contributions fall below that required by Development Plan policies; an updated planning obligations statement and an 'open book' viability appraisal (also see paragraphs 1.26 and 1.27); - for major developments being delivered in phases, an updated phasing plan; - for major developments, a drawing schedule; - any of the documents listed at paragraphs 4.4, 5.6 and 6.4, having regard to the nature of the application made and the condition concerned (e.g. the removal of an hours of operation condition could require a noise assessment to consider noise impacts overnight); - for minor material amendments to designs: - proposed floor plans; - proposed elevation drawings; - proposed roof plans;